-The liabilities of the Strathclyde Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the 'projected credit unit method', i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projected earnings for current employees.
+The liabilities of Strathclyde Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the 'projected credit unit method', i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projected earnings for current employees.

-Liabilities are discounted to their value at current prices, using a discount rate as advised by the actuaries Hymans Robertson.
+Liabilities are discounted to their value at current prices, using a discount rate as advised by the actuaries, Hymans Robertson.

-The assets of the Strathclyde Pension Fund attributable to North Ayrshire Council are included in the Balance Sheet at their fair value of current bid prices as required under IAS19, as revised in June 2011.
+The assets of Strathclyde Pension Fund attributable to North Ayrshire Council are included in the Balance Sheet at their fair value: